 What is a Geometric Distribution?

 The geometric distribution represents the number of failures before you get a success in a series of Bernoulli trials.
-This discrete probability distribution is represented by the probability density function:

 f(x) = (1 − p)x − 1p